bollu/ppsspp-help/input/index.md

 #### Texture Scaling ####
 Texture scaling improves texture detail.
 However, it is a very expensive process and can cause slowdown.

+PSP games generally have quite low texture detail, as more isn't needed due to the low resolution of the PSP display, and the lack of RAM and VRAM available.
+The Texture Scaling feature uses a high quality scaling filter to give the illusion of sharper texture detail.
+Doesn't work great with all art styles but some games are very much improved.

+There is generally no point in going beyond 3x texture scaling unless you are running at very high resolutions.

 __Upscale Level__

 The type of Upscale to use.